rootiest/zippy-klipper_config/guides/GUIDE-macros.md

 These are example macros you can use with your slicer to let Klipper manage the start and end procedures.

+You can just paste these macros into your `printer.cfg` file.

 ## Start print macro

     [gcode_macro START_PRINT]